AWS Application Load Balancer – ALB

 Supported Platforms

-• Classic ELB supports both EC2-Classic and EC2-VPC
+• Classic ELB supports both EC2-Classic and EC2-VPC — EC2-Classic was fully retired in August 2023.
+All load balancers now operate in VPC only.

-• ALB and NLB support only EC2-VPC.
+• ALB, NLB, and GWLB support only EC2-VPC.

 WebSockets